-(1) A formal procedure shall be established, governed by written rules covering application for medical staff membership and the method of processing applications during periods of routine operation, and during disaster and emergency.
+(1) A formal procedure shall be established, governed by written rules covering application for medical staff membership and the method of processing applications.

 (2) The procedure related to the submission and processing of applications shall involve the chief executive officer/administrator, the credentials committee of the medical staff or its equivalent, and the governing body.